 Low FODMAP pumpkin bread on a plate

-Low FODMAP pumpkin bread
+Gluten-free pumpkin bread

-I think my favourite healthy snacks are healthy breads, such as banana bread and zucchini bread.
-Now that pumpkin season has started again, I thought it was time to add a pumpkin bread to the collection of healthy “breads”.
-I still find it interesting that these types of bakes are called breads because in terms of texture it looks much more like a cake.
-So, I would find healthy banana cake and pumpkin cake a more logical name.
-But low FODMAP pumpkin bread it is!
+I think my favorite healthy snacks are healthy breads, such as banana bread and zucchini bread.
+Now that pumpkin season has started again, I thought it was time to add a gluten-free pumpkin bread to the collection of healthy “breads”.

 Low FODMAP pumpkin bread on a plate with pumpkin puree on the side